Right to Humane Treatment in Kuwait

 What is this right?

-• Confessions obtained through coercion, torture, or threat are inadmissible in court.
+• Confessions obtained through coercion, torture, or threat are automatically inadmissible in court — any conviction based on a coerced confession can be overturned on appeal.

-• Detainees must be given adequate food, water, and medical care.
+• Detainees must be given adequate food, water, and medical care throughout their detention.

-• Police officers who use excessive force or torture can face criminal prosecution.
+• Police officers who use excessive force or torture can face criminal prosecution under the Penal Code, with penalties including imprisonment.

-• You can report mistreatment to the Public Prosecution or the National Assembly (Parliament) Human Rights Committee.
+• You can report mistreatment to the Public Prosecution, the National Assembly Human Rights Committee, or the Kuwait Society for Human Rights.

 When does it apply?

-• You are in police custody or detention and being mistreated.
+• You are in police custody or detention and being physically or psychologically mistreated.

-• You were coerced into confessing or signing a statement.
+• You were coerced into confessing or signing a statement you did not voluntarily make.

-• Request a medical examination to document injuries.
+• Request a medical examination to document injuries — this creates an official medical record.

-• File a complaint with the Public Prosecution against the officers involved.
+• File a formal complaint with the Public Prosecution against the officers involved.

 What should you NOT do?

-• Do not confess under pressure — a coerced confession can be challenged and excluded in court.
+• Do not confess under pressure — a coerced confession is inadmissible under Article 31 and can be excluded at trial.

-• Do not retaliate physically — this could lead to additional charges against you.
+• Do not retaliate physically — this leads to additional charges against you and undermines your complaint.

-• Do not stay silent about mistreatment — report it to your lawyer, embassy, or the Public Prosecution.
+• Do not stay silent about mistreatment — report it to your lawyer, embassy, and the Public Prosecution as soon as possible.

 You came here to know your rights — help someone else know theirs.